surniaulula/wpsso-faq/readme.txt

 Tested Up To: 5.2.2
 Stable Tag: 1.0.0

-WPSSO Core add-on to manage FAQ categories with Question and Answer pages.
+Manage FAQ categories with Question and Answer pages.

 == Description ==